Born March 11, 1918 ∑ Died December 17, 1956 (some say early 1957)

 They Thought He Was Crazy

 Not long after that, Jack attended an Assemblies of God Bible college for about a year.
 Then in 1941, after Japan bombed Pearl Harbor, he joined the army.
 Still on fire for God, he prayed and witnessed to his fellow privates and soon found himself in the psychiatric ward.
-He was moved to seven different companies over the course of fifteen months, each time spending a season in the psyche ward.
+He was moved to seven different companies over the course of fifteen months, each time spending a season in the psych ward.

 After his army service, Jack longed to preach.
 He approached a local Church of God pastor and asked for an opportunity.
 The pastor invited him to do altar work but Jack was insulted and turned to walk away.
 The Lord prompted him to return and tell the pastor he would be willing to do whatever the pastor needed.
 The pastor promptly put him to work as the janitor.
 To this he turned and walked out again, and after a sleepless night, once again returned to the church to be their new janitor.